My interest in clothing came from my father who even in the middle of Kansas wanted to know the latest fashion.

 I completed The Encyclopedia of Men’s Clothes, had it reproduced on a CD-Rom and sold the first one on March 27, 2002.

-Then I talked Bob into putting up a Forum.
+Then I talked Bob into setting up an online community (a forum).
 He was a little hesitant.
 I’m not sure he was too enthused, and it was a lot of technical work.
 Plus I don’t think that he saw any value in a site on men’s fashions.

-The Forum went up on or before August 24th, 2002, and the hits started increasing.
+The Forum went up on or before August 24th, 2002, and the traffic started increasing.

 And I hope we just keep getting better and better.